la2050/archive/_projects/2016/mobile-stem-project-is-a-school-based-initiative-designed-to-eliminate-disparities-in-stem-education.md

 project_proposal_help:
   - 'Money '
   - Volunteers
+project_description: >-
+  The Mobile STEM  project will provide twenty-six (26) one-hour and fifteen minute weekly scientific investigation and engineering design projects for students in 3rd through 5th grade.
+Project-based activities provide in-depth, kinesthetic and creative learning experiences that are hands-on and learner-centered.
+The learning experiences actively engage students in inquiry-based and problem-solving practices to achieve depth of core ideas in the disciplines of science.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Early education","Student education pipeline","Youth unemployment and